Astrocoders/waterfall/README.md

 # Waterfall

 This function receives an array of promises and resolves all them one by one when the execution of this function finish all promises passed will be resolved.
-This is more performative than Promise.all when you need to wait for a big array of promises.
+This is more performatic than Promise.all when you need to await a big array of promises.

 # Install
 ````